 Dr. Quarti is did her undergrad at UCONN and Conn College.
-She worked previously as professional equestrian and humane officer.
+She has been a professional equestrian and humane officer.

 Dr. Quarti is also a board member of the Connecticut Veterinary Medical Association (Chair strategic planning committee, member government affairs committee).